 Where to Eat

 Make a booking if you plan to eat out for dinner.
 The town is popular and most restaurants fill up quickly.
 Many of the smaller cafes tend to close early for the evening, so this narrows your options.

-Clementine’s is a cosy, date-night option serving many classic dishes, while the The Millery Clarens Coffee-Cafe & Bar overlooks the valley and serves up decent pub grub and a vibrant atmosphere.
+Clementines Restaurant and Bar is a cosy, date-night option serving many classic dishes, while the The Millery Clarens Coffee-Cafe & Bar overlooks the valley and serves up decent pub grub and has a vibrant atmosphere.
 For a lip-smacking breakfast and pancake stop, make your way to Sugar and Cinnamon on the outskirts of town.

 Where to Drink

-Next door to the brewery is the Red Stone Craft gin bar, offering gin tasting and a number of signature gin cocktails, infused with delicious Red Stone syrups and topped with candyfloss.
+Next door to the brewery is Red Stone Craft offering gin tasting and a number of signature gin cocktails, infused with delicious Red Stone syrups and topped with candy floss.

 For the Love of the Outdoors

 There are a number of walking and hiking trails in the surrounding forests and cliffs of Clarens.